ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
-String wine = merlot; // String | The name of the wine to get a specific product recommendation for.
+String wine = merlot; // String | The type of wine to get a specific product recommendation for.
 BigDecimal maxPrice = 50; // BigDecimal | The maximum price for the specific wine recommendation in USD.
 BigDecimal minRating = 0.7; // BigDecimal | The minimum rating of the recommended wine between 0 and 1.
 For example, 0.8 equals 4 out of 5 stars.
 BigDecimal number = 3; // BigDecimal | The number of wine recommendations expected (between 1 and 100).